AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 - :warning: **Required SuperSlicer version:** [:page_facing_up:**2.4.58.2**](https://github.com/supermerill/SuperSlicer/releases/tag/2.4.58.2)

+    - You may want to back up your `%appdata%\SuperSlicer` folder before updating, just in case.

     - Last version update: **2022-04-11**.

     - **Use different SS versions at your own peril.**